thanhsmind/obsidian-extended-graph/README.md

 ## 4 - Extended graph options

-For the moment, the only option available in the graph is to save the current settings as the default view settings.
-This is the only thing you can change in the default view.
+You can save the current settings for the default view settings.

+The "Filter" is the global filter that will be added at the beginning of every query, regardless the selected view.

+You can copy the full filter currently applied.
+Useful if you disabled nodes from the tag buttons and want to apply the same filter to a graph without the plugin.

 ![](doc/images/options.webp)